 SimpleHelp Technician Guide

-2. A web-based application, to access remote machines from any web browser.
+- A web browser-based application, also suitable for mobile devices which lets you log in via your web browser.
 Please see our web-based technician console guide for details.

 Technician Console